oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 jhipster jdl deployment.jdl
 ```

-This will create a new folder, **kubernetes**, with all the required Kubernetes manifests like deployments, services, Istio virtual services, gateways, and so on for all the applications, databases, and monitoring.
+This will create a new folder, **kubernetes**, with all the required Kubernetes manifests like deployments, services, Istio virtual services, gateways, and so on, for all the applications, databases, and monitoring.

 {% img blog/cloud-native-java-microservices-with-istio/k8s-deployment.png alt:"JHipster JDL deployment" width:"900" %}{: .center-image }

 Each of the services will also have an Istio [virtual service](https://istio.io/latest/docs/reference/config/networking/virtual-service/) and [destination rule](https://istio.io/latest/docs/reference/config/networking/destination-rule/).
-For example, the invoice service will have the below destination rule defining traffic policies.
+For example, the invoice service will have the following destination rule defining traffic policies.

 ```yaml
 apiVersion: networking.istio.io/v1beta1